 Before the Jewish people received the Torah, there was no known legislation that protected a woman’s rights.
-Women were treated as property and local customs in each of the lands governed how a woman would be treated.
+Women were treated as property and local customs in each of the lands governed this way of living.

-And thus, the Ketubah took form with laws in place for marriage and divorce and for the protection of all women.
-It spelled out the financial, emotional, physical and social obligations by the husband and if he abandoned his wife.
-You can say that basically it put men in their place on how women are not to be taken lightly in the union of marriage.
+And thus, the Ketubah took form with laws in place for marriage and if the marriage dissolves with all the protection of all women.
+It spelled out the financial, emotional, physical, and social obligations by the husband if he abandoned his wife.
 Women were no longer a piece of property.

 The Ketubah is a legal document, also seen as a pre-nuptial agreement.
-Today, Ketubot (plural) had transformed with time and various texts conform to the couples offering them options of the written text.
-The Jewish artist created the Ketubah into a masterpiece as a painting.
+Today, Ketubot (plural) had transformed with time, and various texts with equal voices in the written text.
+The Jewish artist created the Ketubah into a masterpiece like a painting.
 We are taught to display our Judaica in our homes.
-Notice how pieces of Jewish pieces sparkle, shine, impress and standout when you see them either on the internet or displayed in a store.

-The Jewish Wedding Rabbi states the following, “A Marriage License is a requirement of secular law and the Ketubah is the requirement of Jewish law.”
+The Jewish Wedding Rabbi states the following, “A Marriage License is a requirement of secular law and the Ketubah is the requirement of Jewish Marriage law.”
 One difference, the Ketubah is also a piece of art.
-Most likely it will be the first piece of art the couple will own together when married.
+It is the first piece of art the couple will own together in marriage.

 This guide will assist each couple when it is time to purchase a Ketubah for their wedding.

 After making the decision on the text, the next step is the artwork by various artists.

 Personalization is Available